|The entire AOC Sunday Report|

 Consider these words from the Collect:

-… given thine only Son to die for our sins, and to rise again for our justification; Grant us so to put away the leaven of malice and wickedness, that we may always serve thee in pureness of living and truth…
+… Son to die for our sins, and to rise again for our justification; Grant us so to put away the leaven of malice and wickedness, that we may always serve thee in pureness of living and truth …

 When the time comes, how will you ACT?

 It is by our actions we are known.